TouhouOML/TouhouOML/docs/thbwiki.md

 #### Splitting the Key and Value in Every Line

-Furthermore, we further split every single line we've just splitted into smaller units, as that the data can be formatted as the `key: value` format.
+Furthermore, we further split every single line again into smaller units, so that the data can be formatted in the `key: value` format.
 To achieve this objective, we can use the `pos` function to identify the position of the first space character within the line.
 Subsequently, all characters before this space is seen as the `key` substring, and all characters after this space is